 Gather all the information that enables the protection of a Principal in the UK.
 This information is a starting point.
 Keep up to date with the UK Government Foreign Travel Advice.
 Information gathering must continue when travelling overseas, relative to the country to be visited.

 Each country has its own set of laws that must be quickly learnt and understood.
 For example, what is the local employment law?
 Is the CPO even legally allowed to work in that country as a bodyguard?

 Understanding the political status and religious customs of a country is vital in keeping both the Principal and the security operatives safe and secure.
 Understanding the local areas to be visited is essential.
 Operatives must know which areas to avoid due to crime and traffic, etc.

 CPOs continually aim to make every move with a Principal as seamless and stress-free as possible.
 Still, once working in a foreign country, the risk of failure can increase.

 Sending an SAP in advance to the country to be visited can reduce travelling assignment failures.
-The SAP will ensure that all plans are in place.
-It is never wise to take someone’s word over the telephone or email that something requested is in place.
+The SAP will ensure that all plans are in place and correct.
+It is never wise to take someone’s word over the telephone or email that something requested is in place and what was asked for.
 That is a sure route to an embarrassing situation, such as the incorrect vehicle sitting on the tarmac on arrival at the private airport (fixed base of operations or FBO for short).

 Journey management ideally also considers the local services that could be utilised.
 But, bear in mind the Principal’s profile, threat and risk assessment, also budget constraints.